Inclusive design benefits everyone

 - Commissioned by Consumer Focus, British Gas and E.ON

-- User trials and focus groups with 36 people including older, disabled and non-disabled people
+- User trials and focus groups with 36 people including disabled and non-disabled people and older people

 - The result: usability good practice design guidance, aimed at improving usability for all

 - Plastic milk bottles - commissioned by Nampak

 - Food packaging - commissioned by M&S